 School Health and Nutrition

-Across the developing world, millions of school-age children are affected by serious, yet easily treatable and preventable, illnesses, which inhibit their ability to learn.
-Healthier children stay in school longer, attend more regularly, learn more and become healthier and more productive adults.
+Millions of school-age children are affected by serious, yet easily treatable and preventable, illnesses, which inhibit their ability to learn.

 What Our Programs Do:

-- Increase health and nutrition services including deworming, micronutrient supplementation, control of malaria, as well as vision and hearing screening at schools.
+- Increase access to health and nutrition services including deworming, micronutrient supplementation, control of malaria, as well as vision and hearing screening at schools.

 - Provide children increased access to safe water, sanitation and hygiene (WASH) in schools.